avanhatt/icse22ae-kani/README.md

 # Part 2: Section 4.2: Case study: Firecracker.
 #### Time estimate: 30 minutes.

-In these case studies, we consider how two different variants of Kani—--one with our new vtable function pointer restrictions, and one without--—perform on examples from the open source Firecracker hypervisor written in Rust.
+In these case studies, we consider how two different variants of Kani---one with our new vtable function pointer restrictions (as described in Section 3.3), and one without---perform on examples from the open source [Firecracker][] hypervisor written in Rust.

 ### Case Study 1: Firecracker Serial Device

-In this first example, we consider a case that uses explicit dynamic trait object types.
+In this first illustrative example, we consider a case that uses explicit dynamic trait object types.

 This component of Firecracker defines the following trait: